-Preparing For The Post Go-Live Stabilization Dip
+Preparing For The Post-Go-Live ERP Productivity Dip

-Key Post Go-Live Stabilization Success Concepts
+Key ERP Productivity Dip Success Concepts

-Application of Learning From Pre Go Live Training
+Application of Learning From Pre-Go-Live Training

 (Kirkpatrick & Kirkpatrick, “Four Levels of Training Evaluation”, page 15)

-Therefore, your ERP organizational change plan would benefit from the points of Kirkpatrick and Kirkpatrick in that pre go live classroom training and evaluation is just a part of success, the successful application is also critical.
+Therefore, your ERP organizational change plan would benefit from the points of Kirkpatrick and Kirkpatrick in that pre-go-live classroom training and evaluation is just a part of success.
+The successful application is also critical.
 And the successful application needs to be wholly advocated and endorsed by the organization.

 Understanding That Success & Realized Benefits Aren’t Always Immediate

 Moreover, in “Effect of enterprise resource planning implementation on organizational productivity.”
 Newlin (2009) states a great and true point, “ERPs evolve as they make their way through a life cycle, usually starting with conception and ending with a new way of doing business”.
-Newlin also describes the post go live productivity dip as:
+Newlin also describes the post-go-live productivity dip as:

-Lastly, Sobyanina and Mockutė in their work “ERP post-implementation: Risk assessment” make a great point/suggestion: “In the end, it should be mentioned that the awareness of potential risk factors and their dependence on each other can facilitate managing process and help to avoid possible negative effects for a company’s business.
+“In the end, it should be mentioned that the awareness of potential risk factors and their dependence on each other can facilitate managing process and help to avoid possible negative effects for a company’s business.
 Sometimes manager’s confidence that technology could solve any problem, might discourage employees from presenting a realistic view, which, in turn, may prevent from addressing post-implementation issues more effectively……The findings suggest that companies should invest and pay more attention not only in technological solutions but in organizational or human resource areas, e.g. every company should have a proper human resource strategy that implies not only monetary rewards but non-material values as well, such as training, seminars or participation in projects”.

 Well said indeed.